yahiagaming495/shitshell/README.md

 **Config file**
 ---------

-As of the latest version, There are config files for the program.
-The config files currently have only one option, Which is to choose whether to print the current directory or not.
+As of the latest version, There is a config file for the program.
+The config file currently has only one option, Which is to choose whether to print the current directory or not.

 The config file has to be located at (~/shitshell) since that is the file that the program looks for.
 To make the program print the current directory you have to make a file called "shitshell" in your home directory and add the following: